AaronKAggarwal/structural-probe-repl/docs/ROADMAP.md

 ---

-## Phase 4: Extensions & Novel Research

-**Goal:** Explore advanced research questions and extend the probing methodology based on findings from Phase 3.

-**Status: PENDING**
-*   *(Existing content for Potential Tasks and Deliverables is fine)*

----

-## Phase 5: Paper Assembly, Finalization, and Reproducibility Package
+## Phase 4: Paper Assembly, Finalisation, and Reproducibility Package

 **Goal:** Produce a high-quality research paper (or report) and ensure the project is fully reproducible.

 **Status: PENDING**
 *   *(Existing content for Tasks and Deliverables is fine)*

----

-This roadmap provides a comprehensive overview.
-Specific tasks and timelines within each phase will be refined as the project progresses.
+-